-Storytime Materials: During 2016, there were more than 3,000 kids in attendance at Napa Library storytimes.
+Storytime Materials: During the last few years, there were more than 3,000 kids in attendance at Napa Library storytimes every year.
 This includes storytimes for babies, toddlers, preschoolers, Spanish-speakers, families, and special needs kids.
 Besides library books, music and rhymes, some of the storytime materials funded by Friends include, magic bags, scarves, felt boards, pre-made flannel stories, puppets, music makers (bells, egg shakers, etc.,) and additional props.

 Class Visits & Outreach: Children’s librarians present several class visits for preschools, elementary schools, and for parents either at the library or off-site at a school.
 Other outreach endeavors have included participation at Connelly Ranch Earth Day, Community Resources for Children’s annual picnic, Farmer’s Market Storytime, Back to School nights, School Fairs, Preschool Family Fun nights, etc. Some of the supplies funded by Friends include stamps, bookmarks, stickers, ribbons, paper, etc.

 Study Center: During the school year, nearly 400 kids were served at the Napa Library’s after school Study Center.
 Some of the supplies funded by the Friends include flash cards, calculators, paper, writing supplies, an abacus, and stacking cubes.